harrylongworth/my1st-etextbook-boilerplate/README.md

 - [ ] Convert to ePub process improvement.
 - [ ] Add pandoc version of Markdown explanations / additions.
 - [ ] Pdf export test.
-- [ ] LaTeX esport test.
+- [ ] LaTeX export test.

-Inprogress:
+In Progress:

 v0.1.3

+- [x] Remove Markdown and VS Code and stick to original scope of work!
+- [x] Modified author and publisher images to make generic.

 DONE!